vatlab/vat-docs/content/Documentation/vtools_commands/init.md

-#### 2.3 Create a project from several subprojects

-##### This function is only supported when STOREMODE is set to sqlite.
+#### 2.3 (This function is only supported when STOREMODE is set to sqlite.)
+Create a project from several subprojects

-A project could also be created from one or more **children projects**.
+A project could also be created from one or more **children projects** if the STOREMODE is set to sqlite.
 This allows flexible handling of batches of data (e.g. analyze data separately or jointly), and parallel processing of large datasets (e.g. split a project by chromosomes, analyze them separately, and combine the results).

 Merging two or more variant tools projects will merge variants and samples from these projects.
 More specifically,